-According to the Centers for Disease Control and Prevention (CDC), 1 in 13 people have asthma.
+According to the1 in 12 people have asthma.
 People living with asthma have inflamed bronchial tubes.
 Pollutants such as pet dander, pollen, or dust mites irritate their airways, causing difficulty breathing.

 Many breeds of dogs and cats shed throughout the year.
 When these pets scratch themselves they spread a lot of hair and dander which keeps circulating in the air.
 Even if you don’t have pets, there are other triggering factors for asthma such as pollen and dust mites.